intutable/intutable/.github/ISSUE_TEMPLATE/general-issue-report.md

 Add any other context about the problem here.

 **Affected Versions**
-Please note the versions that are affected by this issue or, if none are affected, explicitly describe this.
+Please mention the versions that are affected by this issue or, if none are affected, explicitly describe this.